Noticed your feline friend chewing electrical cords?

-Have you seen your feline friend chewing on electrical cords?
-When your feline friend starts chewing electrical cords or other inedible things it may be a sign of obsessive-compulsive disorder (OCD) or other related health problems.
+When your feline friend starts chewing electrical cords or other inedible things, it may be a sign of obsessive-compulsive disorder (OCD) or other related health problems.

 The problems may be dental, stress or just a mistaken identity case.
-Whatever reason your cat is chewing on cords it is very dangerous.
+Whatever reason why your cat is chewing on cords, you should be on the lookout.

 Reasons for chewing on cords

 There are a number of reasons that make cats to chew on cords.
-One theory is that cords resemble an animal’s tail and cats attack anything that look like a tail.
+One reason is that cords resemble an animal’s tail and cats attack anything that look like a tail.

-This however is not a reason enough to why the cat continues to chew the cords even after knowing it is not attached to an animal.
-Here are some of these reasons.
+This however is not a reason enough to why the cat continues to chew on cords even after knowing it is not attached to an animal.

 Obsessive-Compulsive Disorder abbreviated (OCD) is a condition that makes a cat to chew and gnaw.